Our unique analysis of the bills Gardner has sponsored and cosponsored provides insight into his position in the Senate.

-- S. 2664: A bill to designate the facility of the United States Postal Service located ...
+- S. 3283: A bill to designate the community-based outpatient clinic of the Department of Veterans ...

 View All » (including bills from previous years)

-From Jan 2015 to May 2016, Gardner missed 10 of 424 roll call votes, which is 2.4%.
-This is worse than the median of 1.6% among the lifetime records of senators currently serving.
+From Jan 2015 to Jul 2016, Gardner missed 10 of 473 roll call votes, which is 2.1%.
+This is on par with the median of 1.7% among the lifetime records of senators currently serving.
 The chart below reports missed votes over time.